grumpyf0x48/java-maven-quickstart/README.md

 - Add `jacoco-maven-plugin` plugin for code coverage
 - Add `maven-enforcer-plugin` and `versions-maven-plugin` plugins for obsolete dependencies handling

+## ⚠ Repository is archived

+_Warning:_ This repository is now archived and will no longer be updated.

 ## Usage

 To create a new Java project using this archetype, you need either: